VerKnowSys/Syndir/README.md

 ```sh
 syndir /Volumes/Projects/MyProjectDir dmilith@myhost.com:/existing/destination/MyProjectDir more.hosts:/somewhere and.even.more:/copies/myproject (...)
 ```
-Will launch Syndir in watch mode, automatically uploading each modified file from MyProjectDir to destination MyProjectDir.
-It works recursively thoughout directory structure.
+Will launch Syndir in watch mode, automatically uploading each modified file from MyProjectDir(s) to destination MyProjectDir.
+It works recursively thoughout directory structure for each given remote location.

 ## TODO: